James E. Gentle

 James E. Gentle (born 1943) is an American statistician and author.
 He was a professor of statistics at George Mason University until his retirement in 2016.
 He is Co-Editor-in-Chief of Wiley Interdisciplinary Reviews: Computational Statistics and Senior Editor of Communications in Statistics.

-Gentle has written six books, several book chapters and many research papers.
+Gentle has written nine books, several book chapters and many research papers.
 His research is focused on statistical computing, simulation, robust statistics, survey sampling, and computational finance.
 He is a fellow of the American Association for the Advancement of Science and a fellow of the American Statistical Association.
 He is an elected member of the International Statistical Institute.

 Early life

 Gentle was born in Statesville, North Carolina.
 He received a B.S in Mathematics from University of North Carolina in 1966 followed by an M.C.S in Computer Science in 1973 and a Ph.D. in Statistics in 1974 from Texas A&M University under the supervision of Herman Otto Hartley.